Combat Veterans Motorcycle Association

-Section 2.
-The governing body of the association shall determine deadlines for payment of renewal membership dues.
+The governing body of the association shall determine deadlines for payment of renewal

-Section 3.
-New members purchasing patches of the Combat Veterans Motorcycle Association will be done so at cost plus shipping and handling.
+New members purchasing patches of the Combat Veterans Motorcycle Association will be done so at cost.

 ARTICLE 5 ELECTIONS

-Section 1.
 All nominees for any office must be active and in good standing in the association with a minimum of 1 full year CVMA membership.
-All nominees for the National BOD must be a member in good standing and have held a State or Regional leadership position for a period of 1 year.
-Retired members can not hold a CVMA officer position.
-Chapter Officers in newly formed chapters are excluded for the one year requirement.
+All nominees for the NBOD must be a member in good standing and have held a Chapter, State or Regional leadership position for a period of 1 year.
+Retired members cannot hold a CVMA officer position.
+Chapter Officers in newly formed chapters are excluded for the one-year requirement.

-Section 3.
 All officers are to be nominated and elected at a Nebraska Chapter 16-1 meeting and will assume office within 30 days of the election and hold that office for 24 months or until their successors are duly qualified.
-Two (2) consecutive terms are permitted.
-Then that Officer must take a break or run for another BOD position.
+Consecutive terms are permitted.
 No Officer may hold two (2) positions on the BOD at any time.